wpilibsuite/frc-docs/source/docs/software/pathplanning/trajectory-tutorial/creating-drive-subsystem.rst

       :lines: 78-80
       :linenos:
       :lineno-start: 78

-.. important: The odometry must be correct for a RamseteCommand to successfully work, matching the units used for the trajectory, with correct sign on each side's wheel velocity and position, and with correct gyro values.
-Errors can cause a robot to move at high speeds in unpredictable directions.
-Before running the RamseteCommand, new teams are strongly encouraged to deploy and test just their odometry code, with values sent to the SmartDashboard or Shuffleboard during the ``DriveSubsystem``'s ``periodic()``.
-This is an especially serious risk for CAN-based encoders, which may return diffent units than expected or may not honor negative multipliers for encoder unit conversion settings.
+.. important:: Before running a ``RamseteCommand``, teams are strongly encouraged to deploy and test the odometry code alone, with values sent to the SmartDashboard or Shuffleboard during the ``DriveSubsystem``'s ``periodic()``.
+This odometry must be correct for a RamseteCommand to successfully work, as sign or unit errors can cause a robot to move at high speeds in unpredictable directions.

 Voltage-Based Drive Method
 --------------------------